tsbits/MicroComps/README.md

 # MicroComps
 🧱 A bundle of micro components.

-🚨 W.I.P, not safe to use in production now.

 ## How it works
 ### Step 1 : Import
 Import MicroComps.js into your project